x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/mail-flow-best-practices/continuous-error-throttling-smtp-auth-submissions.md

 ms.author: v-bshilpa
 ms.reviewer:
 description: 'Learn how handle errors in for LOB applications and services that customers have configured to send out automated emails.'
-title: Continuous Error Throttling for SMTP AUTH Submissions ms.collection:
+title: Continuous error throttling for SMTP AUTH submissions ms.collection:
 - exchange-online
 - M365-email-calendar